apache/pulsar/pip/TEMPLATE.md

 ## Upgrade

 <!--
-Specify the list of instructions, if there are such, needed to perform before/after upgrading to Pulsar version containing this feature
+Specify the list of instructions, if there are such, needed to perform before/after upgrading to Pulsar version containing this feature.
 -->

 # Alternatives